Cryptonite052602/Capstone-Project-V1.0/README.md

 Hello Team!

-Thank you for you cooperation for this project, even we're struggling we always fight for this obligation as a student because we know everything gonna be okay and successfully passed soon.
+Thank you for your cooperation for this project, even we're struggling we always fight for this obligation as a student because we know everything gonna be okay and successfully passed soon.
 God always guide us for this project always trust your self and pray always.

 Researchers: